Implied rate from payment & term

 What is the difference between APR and EAR?

-How accurate is the Newton-Raphson method?
+How accurate is the Newton-Raphson solver?

 Financial Estimation Note